UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 The second 1000-tier event of the ‘Sunshine Swing’ is right around the corner, at the time of writing.
 As many of you will know, the Miami Open is the second huge Masters tournament played in the USA in March.
 Therefore, with the tournament quickly approaching, I figured now was the ideal time to provide a Miami Open preview.

 And just for clarity, the Miami Open is a tournament that is held for both the ATP and WTA Tours.
 For both events, the Miami Open is a 1000-level tournament, meaning that there are 1000 points up for grabs here.
+Also, the Miami Open format is the same as it is for some other tournaments of the same level, like Indian Wells, the other part of the Sunshine Double.

-Of course, this is significant in terms of rankings points, and that’s precisely why all of the best players in the world are flocking to Miami next week.
-However, as part of this Miami Open 2023 preview, I want to discuss some specifics relating to the top players involved, the Miami Open schedule, and more.
-So – ready to digest this fully up-to-date preview before things begin?
+Of course, this is significant in terms of rankings points, and that’s precisely why all of the best players in the world are flocking to Miami this week.
+However, as part of this Miami Open 2023 preview, I want to discuss some specifics relating to the top players involved, the Miami Open schedule, the draw, and more.
+If you’re more interested in ATP Miami Open predictions or WTA Miami Open predictions, we got you covered as well.

 Miami Open Preview for the 2023 Event